-The Wisconsin International Law Journal ("the Journal") is produced and published by second- and third- year law students attending the University of Wisconsin Law School.
-The Journal's primary functions are to serve as a forum for the discussion and analysis of important issues in international law, to provide students with an invaluable opportunity to develop their research and writing skills through a student writing program, and to provide students with editorial and publishing experiences to refine their leadership skills and allow them to interact with a vital Law School Community.
+The Wisconsin International Law Journal (the "Journal") is produced and published by secondand third-year law students attending the University of Wisconsin Law School.
+The Journal's primary functions are to serve as a forum for the discussion and analysis of important issues in international law, to provide students with an invaluable opportunity to develop their research and writing skills, and to provide students with editorial and publishing experiences to refine their leadership abilities and allow them to interact with a vital Law School Community.

-The Journal was established in the summer of 1981, when members of the Wisconsin International Law Society approached the Law School faculty about publishing a scholarly journal which focused on international law.
-With the assistance of Dean Helstad, who approved academic credit for student work and allocate the necessary funds, the Journal officially got underway in the spring of 1982.
+The Journal was established in the summer of 1981, when members of the Wisconsin International Law Society approached the Law School faculty about publishing a scholarly journal focused on international law.
+With the assistance of Dean Helstad, who approved academic credit for student work and allocated the necessary funds, the Journal officially got under way in the Spring of 1982.

 The first issue of The Proceedings was completed during the fall semester of the 1982-83 academic year.
-Twenty-one students were involved in preparing the issue in conjunction with the annual WIL International Law Symposium.
-In 1983, The Proceedings was retitled the Wisconsin International Law Journal
+Twenty-one students were prepared the issue in conjunction with the annual WIL International Symposium.
+In 1983, The Proceedings was retitled the Wisconsin International Law Journal.